 Most of his working career he was a shovel operator for a heavy construction outfit that built roads all around the northeastern United States.
 In 1973 he and his wife, Clara, retired in Englewood.

-This first appeared in print in the Charlotte Sun newspaper, Port Charlotte, Fla. on Sunday, Aug.
+This story was first published in the Charlotte Sun newspaper, Port Charlotte, Fla. on Sunday, Aug.
 29, 2004 and is republished with permission.

 All rights reserved.
 This copyrighted material may not be republished without permission.
 Links are encouraged.